 a.
 The LORD is their strength, and He is the saving refuge of His anointed: This is the blessing given to the heart that trusts God; God becomes their strength.
 He doesn’t merely give strength; He is their strength, and the refuge of His anointed.

 i.
 The word anointed (mashiach) reminds us of the ultimate Anointed One, Jesus the Messiah.
-His anointed are in the Messiah, and therefore strong and safe.
+His anointed ones are secure in the Messiah, and therefore strong and safe.

 b.
-Save Your people, and bless Your inheritance; shepherd them also, and bear them up forever: David concludes this Psalm with a series of short prayers asking God to bring His people what they need and look to Him for.
+Save Your people, and bless Your inheritance; shepherd them also, and bear them up forever: David concludes this psalm with a series of short prayers asking God to bring His people what they need and long for.

-· Save: God’s people need rescue and look to God for it.
+· Save: God’s people need to be rescued and they look to God for it.

-· Bless: God’s people need His blessing and favor, and they receive it as being His inheritance.
+· Bless: God’s people need His blessing and favor, and they receive it by being His inheritance.

 · Shepherd: God’s people need His care and guidance as a shepherd guides his flock.
-“Raah signifies both to feed and to govern.
-Feed them, as a shepherd does his flock; rule them, as a father does his children” (Clarke).
+“Raah [shepherd] signifies both to feed and to govern.
+Feed them, as a shepherd does his flock; rule them, as a father does his children.”
+(Clarke)

 · Bear them up: God’s people need God’s constant, sustaining presence – and they need it forever.